ga4gh/data-repository-service-schemas/openapi/tags/ObjectDeletion.md

 ## Update Pattern

-Rather than introducing additional operations and endpoints for updating DRS objects, implementations can allow clients to use the metadata-only deletion and object registration endpoints to update object metadata while leaving the underlying data in place.
-This simplifies server implementation while still offering clients flexibility.
+Rather than introducing additional operations and endpoints for updating DRS objects, servers can allow clients to use the metadata-only deletion and object registration endpoints to create a new DRS object with updated metadata while leaving the underlying data in place.

 **Metadata update steps:**